Shashi1024/Spring/Notes/JPA.md

 ## Java Persistence API
 - JPA is the official Java standard for **Object-Relational Mapping (ORM)**
-- it's a specification—a set of rules and guidelines for how to manage relational data in a Java application. (like a contract or a blueprint)
+- it's a specification - a set of rules and guidelines for how to manage relational data in a Java application. (like a contract or a blueprint)
 - it is a framework for mapping Java objects to database tables.
 It defines annotations and an API for performing database operations like saving, updating, and querying.
 - JPA provides a layer of abstraction between Java objects and the database's SQL
 - JPA implementation handles the conversion to and from SQL behind the scenes.